tpapastylianou/misc-updater/README.md

 releases exist for the packages installed on the system, and notify the user when such updates exist.
-However, in the case of MISC packages, unless a package implements its own 'check for updates' mechanism, the user is not aware when updates are released, unless they periodically remember to check the respective websites of all MISC packages installed on the system.
+However, in the case of MISC packages, unless a package implements its own 'check for updates' mechanism, the user is not aware when updates are released, unless they periodically remember to manually check the respective websites of all MISC packages installed on the system.

 This script is a super-simple approach to solving that problem.